sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 #.
 An spkg must not modify an existing source file in the Sage
    library.
 #.
 Do not allow an spkg to modify another spkg.
 One spkg can depend on
-   other spkg.
+   other spkg -- see above.
 You need to first test for the existence of the prerequisite spkg before installing an spkg that depends on it.